 Frequently Asked Questions

-What will Melo update on my last.fm profile with?
+What will Melo add to my last.fm profile?

 Media must be played in iTunes for at least half the duration (or for four minutes, whichever comes first).
 Everywhere else: to completion (devices update the play counts when they automatically switch to the next song).